xpack/xpm-js/README.md

 $ echo 'export PATH="${HOME}"/opt/npm/bin:${PATH}' >> "${HOME}"/.profile
 $ source "${HOME}"/.profile
 ```

+(Thse commands were tested with `bash`, for other shells may need small
+adjustments).

 With the environment properly set, the command to install `xpm` is: